History of Chevy Chase in Timeline

 In 1989, Chevy Chase starred in "Fletch Lives", continuing his role as Irwin "Fletch" Fletcher.

-1992: Starring in Memoirs of an Invisible Man
+1992: Film Release: Memoirs of an Invisible Man

-In September 1993, Chevy Chase hosted "The Chevy Chase Show" for Fox, which was cancelled after five weeks despite high expectations.
+In September 1993, Chevy Chase hosted "The Chevy Chase Show" on Fox, which was canceled after only five weeks, despite high expectations.

-On September 23, 1993, Chevy Chase received a star on the Hollywood Walk of Fame.
+On September 23, 1993, Chevy Chase received a star on the Hollywood Walk of Fame at 7021 Hollywood Boulevard.

 1993: The Chevy Chase Show